 By being removed from the various factors that may be contributing to the depression, the teen is more able to focus on treatment.
 Inpatient depression treatment involves a comprehensive program of individual psychotherapy sessions combined with group therapy, art therapy, dance therapy, recreational therapy, mindfulness exercises, yoga, crafts, meditation, equine therapy, and music therapy.
 Medication management is also intrinsic to inpatient treatment for depression.

-The Treatment Specialist will locate a Rehab for Teenage Depression
+The Treatment Specialist offers Resources for Rehab for Teenage Depression